rutgerhofste/docker_fastai/readme.md

 ### Step 3.1
 Create Credentials
 `openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout /.keys/mykey.key -out /.keys/mycert.pem`

+Fill out the forms.
+It does not matter how you fill them out since you will likely trust your own certificate, don't you?

 ### Step 3.2
 Launch the Jupyter Notebook